-Millions threatened by 'dangerously cold' wind chills
+For the East and the Midwest, a 'brutally cold' weekend

 Saturday's cold snap has been called dangerous because it will make it easier for people to experience hypothermia and frostbite.

-If the wind chills range from 15 to 25 degrees below zero as expected in much of western and northern Pennsylvania on Saturday, the onset of frostbite can take as little as 10 minutes.
+If the wind chills range from 15 to 25 degrees below zero, as expected Saturday in much of western and northern Pennsylvania, the onset of frostbite can take as few as 10 minutes.

 Deadly conditions